xinjli/pytensor/README.md

   * RNN
   * LSTM

-* Speech-related operations
-  * CTC (not included yet, prototype is available under the ctc branch)

 ### Loss
 Loss is a special type of operation which should implement *loss* method in addition to the *forward* and *backward*.
 Following loss are implemented currently.

 * Softmax CE Loss
 * Square Loss
+* CTC (not included yet, prototype is available under the ctc branch)

 ### Graph
 To implement a model, we need to inherit the Graph class, and then implement two methods *forward* and *loss*.